dmatscheko/metacompiler/README.md

 A generic compiler frontend.

 This is
-* a parser that parses a language specification written as an annotated EBNF
+* a parser that parses a language specification written in annotated EBNF
-* and a compiler that (at runtime) compiles the parsing result to a second parser and compiler.
+* and a compiler that (at runtime) compiles the parsing result to a new parser and compiler.

-The second parser and compiler are equivalent to the first ones and can replace them at runtime or can be used in parallel.
+The new parser and compiler are equivalent to the first ones and can replace them at runtime or can be used in parallel.

 This means it is a parser and compiler with a polymorphic core.